Soviet invasion of Manchuria: Campaign

-After a week of fighting, during which time Soviet forces had penetrated deep into Manchukuo, Japan's Emperor Hirohito recorded the Gyokuon-hōsō which was broadcast on radio to the Japanese nation on 15 August 1945.
+After a week of fighting, during which time Soviet forces had penetrated deep into Manchukuo, Japan's Emperor Hirohito recorded the Hirohito surrender broadcast which was broadcast on radio to the Japanese nation on 15 August 1945.
 It made no direct reference to a surrender of Japan, instead stating that the government had been instructed to accept the terms of the Potsdam Declaration fully.
 This created confusion in the minds of many listeners who were not sure if Japan had surrendered.
 The poor audio quality of the radio broadcast, as well as the formal courtly language in which the speech was composed, worsened the confusion.

 The Imperial Japanese Army Headquarters did not immediately communicate the cease-fire order to the Kwantung Army, and many elements of the army either did not understand it, or ignored it.
 Hence, pockets of fierce resistance from the Kwantung Army continued, and the Soviets continued their advance, largely avoiding the pockets of resistance, reaching Mukden, Changchun and Qiqihar by 20 August.
 The cease-fire order was eventually communicated to the Kwantung Army, but not before the Soviets had made most of their territorial gains.